steven-exarcos/pass-documentation/developer-documentation/nihms-loader.md

 The NIH Manuscript Submission Loader (NIHMS Loader) contains the components required to download, transform and load Submission information from NIHMS to PASS.
 The project includes two command line tools.
 The first uses the NIH API to download the CSV(s) containing compliant, non-compliant, and in-process publication information.
 The second tool reads those files, transforms the data to the PASS data model and then loads them to PASS.

-For background information on PACM, see the [user guide](https://www.ncbi.nlm.nih.gov/pmc/utils/pacm/static/pacm-user-guide.pdf).
+For background information on the NIH Public Access Compliance Monitor (PACM), see the [user guide](https://www.ncbi.nlm.nih.gov/pmc/utils/pacm/static/pacm-user-guide.pdf).
 Limited information on the API is provided by the [NLM Technical Bulletin](https://www.nlm.nih.gov/pubs/techbull/mj19/brief/mj19_api_public_access_compliance.html)

 ## Topic Summary